04 - ELF Hooking

 segment_added = libm.add(code_segment)

-Once the stub is injected we have to calculate the new address for the exp
+Once the stub is injected, we must calculate the new address for the exp symbol and update it:

 new_address = segment_added.virtual_address + hook_symbol.value - code_segment.virtual_address